This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 "Purple Haze" by Jimi Hendrix; the lyric "excuse me while I kiss the sky" was so commonly heard as "excuse me while I kiss this guy," that Hendrix changed it.
 He was also known to point and kiss in the direction of a guy (usually his tour manager) immediately after singing the line.

-Likewise, in They Might Be Giants' song "Ana Ng" the line "Where the world goes by like the humid air" is often misheard as "Where the world goes by like the human hair."
+In They Might Be Giants' song "Ana Ng" the line "Where the world goes by like the humid air" is often misheard as "Where the world goes by like the human hair."
 They occasionally sing the mondegreen instead of the original line live.

-Also "Come Together" by The Beatles the line "Hold you in his armchair you can feel his disease" was originaly supposed to be "Hold you in his arms yeah" but it was so commonly misheard that the Blue Album had the former on its inner sleeve, and John Lennon liked the former lyric more and so all of the covers of the song has the words "his armchair".
+"Come Together" by The Beatles the line "Hold you in his armchair you can feel his disease" was originaly supposed to be "Hold you in his arms yeah" but it was so commonly misheard that the Blue Album had the former on its inner sleeve, and John Lennon liked the former lyric more and so all of the covers of the song has the words "his armchair".

 Jerry Casale: "We didn't want to ruin it and tell them the truth, because they just wouldn't get off on the truth."